awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 For more information about storage, see [Amazon RDS DB Instance Storage](CHAP_Storage.md)\.

-### RDS API<a name="USER_PIOPS.ModifyingExisting.api"></a>
+### Amazon RDS API<a name="USER_PIOPS.ModifyingExisting.api"></a>

-To increase storage for a DB instance, use the RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html)\.
+To increase storage for a DB instance, use the Amazon RDS API operation [https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ModifyDBInstance.html)\.
 Set the following parameters:
 + `AllocatedStorage` – Amount of storage to be allocated for the DB instance, in gibibytes\.
 + `ApplyImmediately` – Set this option to `True` to apply scaling changes immediately\.
 Set this option to `False` \(the default\) to apply scaling changes during the next maintenance window\.
 An immediate outage occurs when the changes are applied\.